swiftlang/swift-evolution/proposals/0117-non-public-subclassable-by-default.md

 An `open` class may not also be declared `final`.

 The superclass of an `open` class must be `open`.
 This is consistent with the existing access rule for superclasses.
-It may be desireable to lift this restriction in a future proposal.
+It may be desirable to lift this restriction in a future proposal.

 ### `open` class members